wolfhesse/dotnet-docker-samples/dotnetapp-dev/README.md

 # .NET Core Development Sample

 This .NET Core Docker sample demonstrates how to use Docker in your .NET Core development process.
-It works with both Linux and Windows containers.
+The sample works with both Linux and Windows containers.

 The [sample Dockerfile](Dockerfile) creates a .NET Core application image based off of the [.NET Core SDK Docker base image](https://hub.docker.com/r/microsoft/dotnet/).
 It builds and runs the application in the same image, which is a useful strategy for interative development but not an optimal option for production.
 Take a look at the [.NET Core Production Sample](../dotnetapp-prod/README.md) or [ASP.NET Core Production Sample](../aspnetapp/README.md) for production-oriented samples.